 Each year in June, we recognize ten Dane County businesses that have excelled at meeting our award criteria.
 The award is given to the business, including all of the employees, not just the owners.
 We recognize the owner(s) have the vision and take the risk, but it is the teamwork of all the employees that makes a successful company.

-Award winning companies are honored at a breakfast program attended by an average of more than 250 people.
+Award winning companies are honored at a breakfast program attended by on average 250 people.
 In addition to recognizing the companies for their achievements, the awards breakfast has a keynote speaker, panel discussion or other informative and entertaining program.
 During the awards presentation each winner will share a life or business success tip with the audience.
 Each winning company receives an award that they will proudly display for their employees and customers.